DavideM84/OctoPrint-IgnorePausedForUser/README.md

 To enable/disable the M108 response

 * Autoclose
 To auto-hide pop-up after a delay

+* HistorySize
+How many records in History

 ### Changelog